GustavoFigueira/weather-map-projectmark/README.md

      - Open the project in VS Code.
      - Use the `launch.json` configurations to select the desired environment (development, staging, or production).
      - Press `F5` to run.
+     - Select the desired device (Android emulator, iOS simulator, or web browser).
+     - The recommendations is to run the Web project using any browser (e.g., Chrome, Edge, or Firefox) for the best experience.
+     - Click the run button to launch the application in the browser.
    - **Using Android Studio**:
      - Open the project in Android Studio.
      - Use the run presets to select the desired environment.
      - Click on the run button.

+## 🧪 Implemented Tests

+- ✅ **Unit Tests**: Comprehensive unit tests to ensure the correctness of individual components and business logic.
+- 📱 **Widget Tests**: Ensuring UI components behave as expected under various scenarios.

+---